Satisfying Developmental Requirements

 Placement test results can reveal a need for developmental course work in one or more areas (math, reading, or English).
 Developmental courses are required foundational courses designed to remediate academic deficiencies to a level that will allow you to be successful in college-level course work.
 Developmental courses do not substitute for any course listed in your major, but are in addition.
 Therefore, it is important that you establish a plan for incorporating developmental requirements into your major.

 There are various options available for satisfying developmental requirements.
 The option you choose will depend upon a number of factors, including:

 - the number or types of developmental course requirements you have

 - the effect those weak areas might have on your ability to do well in your major

-- the remediation resources you have available to you
+- the remediation resources available to you

 Please review each option listed below and choose the one that you believe is the best fit for your skills and needs.
 You may consult with faculty and staff at your Pre-enrollment Advising Session for guidance.